Are you sitting comfortably? Then let’s begin…

 Sarra was born in Coventry, to her father, an engineer and musician; and her mother, a writer.
 She grew up on the outskirts of a small hosiery town where she spent her formative years playing in wild habitats, blackberry fields, cow ponds and brooks, near where she lived.
 Together with other local children; She had free access to the natural world.

-In the early 1980’s, Sarra’s father brought home the families first computer, the ZX Spectrum .
-Together with her brother, She spent many days producing simple game graphics.
-Using BASIC code copied from the pages of Spectrum magazine, they watched avidly as a border flashed and a ball bounced across the TV screen.
-She also became interested in adventure games such as The Hobbit.
-Borrowing Tolkien’s book from the local library; Sarra drew maps and compiled lists of action words to solve this epic adventure…but that’s another story.
+In the early 1980’s, her father came home a ZX Spectrum tucked under his arm and together with her brother, they copied ‘basic’ from the pages of Spectrum magazine for many days, to watch a border flash and a ball bounced across the TV screen.
+Sarra also loved adventure games and fighting fantasy novels and so naturally became obsessed with The Hobbit adventure game.
+Borrowing Tolkien’s book from the local library, Sarra proceeded to draw maps and compile lists of action words to solve this epic adventure…but that’s another story.

 Sarra’s brother went on to work with computers in the car industry and became involved in the local Demoscene.
 She, on the other hand, went back outside to play in nature, grow trees and make things.